Tesla's Alien Deadbeat Factory

 You know what you never see in the real world of private business organizations?
 You never see one organized along those lines.

 And for good reason.
-Any business firm entering into such an arrangement would lose control over its own destiny and undertake risks it had no way of assessing, never mind preventing against.
+Any business firm entering into such an arrangement would lose control over its own destiny and undertake risks it had no way of assessing, never mind preventing.

 The Obvious Perils of a Gigafactory "Partnership"